Swiss-Polar-Institute/data-management-guidance/content/file_organisation.md

 ***

-_Example_
+_Examples_

 A directory structure for data collected in hourly files to avoid too many files in the same directory:

 ~~~
 YYYY/MM/DD/HH/YYYY-MM-DD-HHmmSS-waves.bin
 ~~~

-If there were files with different names another possibility is to put files in subdirectories, such as:
+If there were files with different names another possibility is to put files in sub-directories, such as:

 ~~~
 A/m/Amie.txt